LooseLab/Icarust/README.md

 conda env create -f icarust.yaml
 ```

-To then generate signal to be served, use the provided script, giving any reference files you wish to use as arguments, space seperated.
+To then generate signal to be served, use the provided script, giving any reference files you wish to use as arguments, space separated.
 An example -

 ```zsh
 python make_squiggle.py reference_1.fa reference_2.fa --out_dir /path/to/desired/output/squiggle
 ```

-### Splittling the reference into multiple squiggle arrays with a bed file
+### Splitting the reference into multiple squiggle arrays with a bed file
 It is possible to split a reference into multiple squiggle arrays - i.e to simulate a PCR run by providing a bed file.
 This is only possible using one reference at a time currently.
 ```zsh
 python make_squiggle.py reference_1.fa --bed_file /path/to/regions.bed --out_dir /path/to/desired/output/squiggle